William Colepaugh

-William Curtis Colepaugh (March 25, 1918 – March 16, 2005) was an American who, following his 1943 discharge from the U.S. Naval Reserve ("for the good of the service", according to official reports), defected to Nazi Germany in 1944.
-While a crewman on a repatriation ship that stopped off in Lisbon, Colepaugh defected at the German consulate.
+William Curtis Colepaugh (March 25, 1918 – March 16, 2005) was an American who defected to Nazi Germany in 1944 following his 1943 discharge from the U.S. Naval Reserve.
+He was a crewman on a repatriation ship that stopped off in Lisbon, at which time he defected at the German consulate.
 Colepaugh had attended Admiral Farragut Academy in Pine Beach, New Jersey.

 Early years

 Colepaugh was born in Connecticut.
-His mother didn't send him to public school.
-She instead sent Colepaugh to the Admiral Farragut Academy.
-He flunked out of the Massachusetts Institute of Technology.
+His mother sent him to the Admiral Farragut Academy rather than public school.
+He later flunked out of the Massachusetts Institute of Technology.
 Colepaugh was remembered there for being rabidly anti-Semitic.
 He would launch into a tirade against the Jews at the slightest provocation.